 Conduct a social media overhaul

 Look at the accounts you are currently following and ask yourself why you’re following them.
-Do the pictures motivate you, or do they display the lifestyle you wish you could have?
-It’s hard to come across someone who doesn’t present the most highly curated version of themselves online, and comparing your life to the edited or staged version you see of someone is not healthy.
+Does their content motivate you, or does the lifestyle they urge you to wish for more?
+While you can find real and raw influencers out there, especially on TikTok where authenticity is huge, people never share every aspect of their life.
+Comparing your life to the edited or staged version you see of someone is not healthy.
 Unfollow accounts that make you loathe your own life and lower your confidence levels.

 Follow accounts that make you feel good

 Instead of following accounts that make you feel like you’re not good enough, try following ones that you feel uplifted by.
 Whether they’re filled with inspirational quotes, funny memes or photos of dogs (I recommend @thedogist, @heykeegs, and @itsdougthepug), follow pages that make you happy and that you actually want to spend time on.

 Did you know you can actually set limits for your screen time for certain apps?
 If you find yourself spending a long time on social media and it’s having negative impacts on your mental health, it might be time to set some boundaries.

 For Apple users, you can complete the following steps to limit app use:

 - Go to Settings > Screen Time, then turn on Screen Time if you haven’t already